syncfusion/ej2-react-ui-components/components/grids/README.md

 # React Data Grid Component

-The [React Data Grid](https://www.syncfusion.com/react-components/react-data-grid?utm_source=npm&utm_medium=listing&utm_campaign=react-grid-npm) component is a powerful and flexible tool for displaying and manipulating tabular data.
-React Data Grid component is its ability to bind to a wide range of data sources, including arrays of JSON objects, `OData web services`, and the Syncfusion<sup>®</sup> [DataManager](https://ej2.syncfusion.com/react/documentation/data/data-binding?utm_source=npm&utm_medium=listing&utm_campaign=react-grid-npm).
-This makes it easy to integrate the grid into your application and display data from a variety of sources.
-In addition to its data binding capabilities, the React Data Grid also offers support for features such as sorting, filtering, paging, grouping, editing, frozen rows and columns, virtualization, and more.
-These features allow you to easily manipulate and present large datasets in an efficient and user-friendly way.
+The [React Data Grid](https://www.syncfusion.com/react-components/react-data-grid?utm_source=npm&utm_medium=listing&utm_campaign=react-grid-npm) is a high‑performance and flexible component for displaying and managing tabular data.
+It supports binding to a wide range of data sources, including arrays of JSON objects, OData web services, REST APIs, GraphQL endpoints, SQL databases, and more.
+This makes it easy to integrate the grid into applications and present data from different backends.

+In addition to data binding, the React Data Grid includes features such as sorting, filtering, paging, grouping, editing, frozen rows and columns, virtualization, and more.
+These features help manage and present large datasets efficiently while maintaining ease of use.

 <p align="center">
   <a href="https://ej2.syncfusion.com/react/documentation/grid/getting-started?utm_source=npm&utm_medium=listing&utm_campaign=react-grid-npm">Getting Started</a> .